pag-crypto/zkmbs/README.md

 ## Running jsnark on generated files

 To generate the proof using the .arith and .in files, we use https://github.com/akosba/jsnark.
-We have downloaded the required files in the `jsnark/` directory.
+Clone the jsnark repository into a `jsnark/` directory next to the `gen/` directory.
 Follow the Prerequisites and "jsnark installation instructions" from the jsnark repository.

-Once the .arith and .in files are generated (via MPS or Java), the libsnark command is as follows:

-In the gen/ directory, run `../jsnark/libsnark/build/libsnark/jsnark_interface/run_ppzksnark gg DNS_Shortcut_dot.arith DNS_Shortcut_dot_Sample_Run1_optimized.in`.
+Once the .arith and .in files are generated (via MPS or Java), the libsnark command is as follows: in the `gen/` directory, run `../jsnark/libsnark/build/libsnark/jsnark_interface/run_ppzksnark gg <.arith file> <.in file>`.

 The general command is `<path to run_ppzksnark> gg <path to arith file> <path to in file>`.